Distinguished University Professor

 Another segment of her current research focuses on how physical fitness affects inflammation, a robust and reliable predictor of all-cause mortality in older adults.
 Chronic inflammation signals a heightened risk for disability and mortality even in the absence of clinical disease.
 Although inflammation rises with age, active individuals have lower levels of inflammation than those who are more sedentary.
 Indeed, when fitness is assessed objectively by maximal exercise testing, poorer physical fitness is clearly associated with higher inflammation.

-An immune challenge provides a useful paradigm for studying an individual's ability to limit the daily inflammatory responses that occur in response to infection or tissue injury.
-For this reason, another of her studies uses a typhoid vaccine as a peripheral immune stimulus to assess the magnitude and kinetics of a transient inflammatory response and associated behavioral changes that are associated with heightened inflammation -- depressive symptoms, fatigue, cognitive problems, and increased pain sensitivity.
-She and her colleagues address a novel question: does poorer physical fitness heighten the magnitude and duration of inflammatory responses to immune challenges, as well as magnifying maladaptive behavioral responses?
+An immune challenge provides a useful paradigm for studying an individual's ability to respond to a vaccine; in this case a higher inflammatory response is positive.
+For this reason, another of her studies uses a typhoid vaccine as a peripheral immune stimulus to assess the magnitude and kinetics of a transient inflammatory response in breast cancer survivors.
+She and her colleagues address a novel question: does poorer physical fitness alter the magnitude and duration of inflammatory responses to immune challenges?
+This study is funded by the National Cancer Institute.

 National Cancer Institute/NIH